 There will be several significant distinctions between ERP solutions when you’re looking for one.
 Some of these features will be ‘nice to haves’ rather than ‘must havers’ depending on your company’s objectives..’
 All stakeholders should describe and document their key business needs and goals.
 Beginning with a clear list of requirements and capabilities will assist you in generating a viable shortlist, eliminating options that don’t fulfill your needs.

 2. Align the capabilities of your ERP suppliers with your needs.

-If you’re using accounting software like QuickBooks or Sage, you should consider upgrading to a more advanced solution., You probably created workarounds to make them function for you.
+If you’re using document control software for accounting like Docupile, you should consider upgrading to a more advanced solution., You probably created workarounds to make them function for you.
 The top priority in your research should be ensuring that your ERP vendors has the prior industry expertise and knowledge of your particular needs.
 Are they familiar with operations that are comparable to yours?